 Ouita Michel, Owner

-Chef Ouita Michel has always made locally grown ingredients a priority in her cuisine.
-That’s why it’s so good.
+Ouita Michel has always made locally grown ingredients a priority in her restaurants.

 "For me, while studying French and Italian cuisine, I realized they use local agricultural artisan products in their food.
 And that's why it's so good.
 That's why from the beginning of wanting to be a chef, I've committed to supporting local agriculture.
 Buying local is a tradition that we seemed to abandon for a few decades.
 I love cooking straight from the garden."

 She and her husband, Chris, bought the Holly Hill Inn in 2000 and opened the fine dining restaurant in May 2001.
-Ouita’s use of locally sourced foods both helps sustain Bluegrass family farms and provides her customers only the freshest, best-tasting fine cuisine.
-The devotion to local foods is evident also at Wallace Station Deli just outside Midway; Windy Corner Market and Restaurant, and Smithtown Seafood, both in Lexington; The Midway Bakery, Midway; and Woodford Reserve Distillery outside Versailles, Ky., where Ouita is chef-in-residence and operates Glenn’s Creek Café and Glenn’s Creek Catering.
+Michel’s use of locally sourced foods both helps sustain Bluegrass family farms and provides her customers only the freshest, best-tasting fine cuisine.
+The devotion to local foods is evident also at her other restaurants: Wallace Station Deli just outside Midway; Windy Corner Market and Restaurant and Smithtown Seafood, in Lexington; The Midway Bakery, Midway; and Woodford Reserve Distillery outside Versailles, Ky., where Michel is chef-in-residence and operates Glenn’s Creek Café and Glenn’s Creek Catering.
 Her latest restaurants, Honeywood, and Smithtown at the Summit, opened in 2017 at the Summit at Fritz Farm development in Lexington.
 Michel will open her eighth restaurant, Zim’s Cafe and The Thirsty Fox, in downtown Lexington’s renovated courthouse in 2018.

-Her restaurants have purchased more than $2 million of Kentucky-grown meats, dairy products, fruits and vegetables over the last 17 years.
+Her restaurants have purchased almost $3 million of Kentucky-grown meats, dairy products, fruits and vegetables over the last 17 years.
 Her reputation and commitment to sustainability have earned speaking invitations and awards from local, regional and national organizations.